mate-academy/py-lockdown-cafe/README.md

 Write a function `go_to_cafe` which takes a `friends` list and a `cafe`.
 It should return a string `"Friends can go to {cafe.name}"` if they are all allowed to visit it.

-If at least one of the friend have problems with vaccines the function should return a message `"All friends should be vaccinated".
+If at least one of the friend has problems with vaccines the function should return a message `"All friends should be vaccinated".

 If everyone is vaccinated but somebody isn't wearing a mask the function should return a message `"Friends should buy {masks_to_buy} masks"` where `masks_to_buy` is the number of